End Of Life Care VS Palliative Care In North Las Vegas, NV

-Find out about the difference between end of life care and palliative care.
+Find out about the difference between end of life care and palliative care in North Las Vegas, NV.

-What Is the Difference Between End of Life Care and Palliative Care in North Las Vegas, NV?
+What Is the Difference Between Palliative and End of Life Care in North Las Vegas, NV?

 End of life care, or hospice, is also a team approach to patient care designed to bring comfort and quality of life to individuals with severe medical disorders.
 There are three main differences between palliative care and end of life care, however.